menu

 Demographics

 Occidental is a very ethnically-diverse town.
 The people who call Occidental home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Occidental residents report their race to be White, followed by Black or African-American.
-Occidental also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.37% of the town’s residents.
-Important ancestries of people in Occidental include German, English, Italian, Irish, and Hungarian.
+The greatest number of Occidental residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Occidental include German, English, Italian, Hungarian, and Irish.

 The most common language spoken in Occidental is English.
 Other important languages spoken here include Spanish and Polish.